danielm0hr/aws-kafka-as-a-service/README.md

 ### Create the management cluster

 First, the management Kubernetes cluster needs to be created.
 This is the cluster which you mainly interact with directly and where the lifecycle of the tenant (workload) clusters will be managed.
+We use an EKS [Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks) cluster for that.

 1. Setup your AWS credentials using e.g. `aws configure`.
 2. [Import or create an SSH key pair for EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#prepare-key-pair)